 Are you tired of renting?

-Take the first step toward home ownership by attending an informational meeting:
+Take the first step toward home ownership by attending an informational meeting.

+The next meetings will be held in Fall 2018.
+The dates will be posted here as soon as they are scheduled.
 These informational meetings are for people interested in becoming homeowners.
 Attendees will learn about the qualifications and requirements of being a part of the Habitat Homeownership Program.
 Applications will be handed out at the meeting.
 You only need to attend one of the meetings.

 Families are selected based on level of need, willingness to ‘partner’ with Habitat and ability to repay the loan.

 Habitat for Humanity of the Kokomo Community, Inc. selection procedures are non-discriminatory.

 Those who are selected for the Habitat program are called a Partner Family.
 This term denotes the common goal of Habitat working together with the family to build not only a home, but a better tomorrow.

 Most of the labor needed to build the homes is done on a volunteer basis.